 - Promoting your content through social media can force Google to pay attention to you.
 Google can see how many views your website and content are getting.
 If you share your content on social media, you are likely to get those views, which can lead to higher page ranking.
 And do I really need to remind you that your content establishes your expertise?
 Even more reason to promote it on social media!

 How to Start Your Social Media Strategy

 The first step is to determine the tone of your business page.
-Of course you want to be professional, but don’t be afraid to be personable!
-Most users are on social media to get updates on their friends and family, check out trending topics and news that is relevant to them, and to be entertained.
+Of course, you want to be professional, but don’t be afraid to be personable!
+Most users are on social media to get updates on their friends and family, check out trending topics and news that is relevant to them, and be entertained.
 Don’t scare them away—show them your office atmosphere, share personal milestones, and encourage feedback.
 The best way to decide on your tone is to put yourself in your audience’s shoes.

 View Your Business as Your Audience Does

 Take a minute to view your business from the audience's point of view.
 These questions will help guide you: